 - Reach out to your airline carrier to cancel your flight.
 Please reference that it is COVID-19 related and you may be able to get a full or partial refund or a voucher for future travel.

 - Email your education abroad advisor at email@example.com to let us know if you are canceling or deferring your program.
 If you wish to defer your provider program, let us know the new term you intend to go abroad and we’ll update your application in the portal accordingly.
 If you wish to defer your exchange program, let us know your desired term and we’ll help you liaise with our exchange partner to see this can be accommodated.

 Education Abroad at Texas A&M University continues to closely monitor federal and international travel advisories and restrictions, as well as guidelines from the Centers for Disease Control and Prevention

-(CDC) and the World Health Organization
+(CDC) the World Health Organization

 Important Spring 2021 Program Deadlines